rrowniak/openjazz2/README.md

 ## Status

-The project is currently on hold but will be continued in the future.
-Right now, other projects take priority.
+~~The project is currently on hold but will be continued in the future.
+Right now, other projects take priority.~~

+The project will be continued using a prototype language called Kulfon.
+Get more about Kulfon [here](https://github.com/rrowniak/kulfon).

 ## Installation